wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-7.md

 >
 > Your wallflower showed up to the party by themselves, and is now watching the party alone from the sidelines.
 >
-> Who is your wallflower?
-Why are they here?
+> Initially, you know nothing about your wallflower except their alias.
 >
-> What do our wallflower see, think, and feel, as they observe the party unfold?
+> What does your wallflower see, think, and feel - as they watch the party unfold?
 >
 > Do they want to join the party or leave?
+>
+> Don't try to answer yet!
+You will discover everything about your wallflower through play.

 ## Setup